 Instead of just reading a story about chuck wagon meals, create one together.
 Don’t just read about the planes that flew during WWII, make your own.
 Let your child play games that children played during earlier centuries.
 When you add in activities like these, it will be hard for your child to think of history as dry and boring.

-Draw and Write through History: Invention, Exploration, and War: The 20th Century by Carylee Gressman.
-Anytime you can combine Abigail’s two passions, art and history, you have a winner in her eyes.
+Anytime I can combine Abigail’s two passions, art and history, I have a winner in her eyes.
 She has already added quite a few new drawings to her sketchbook, but the Titanic and Amelia Earhart were two of her favorites.

 Even if your child doesn’t consider herself an artist, the step-by-step instructions will help her feel successful.
 Plus, kids will love the fun facts which are all over the drawing pages.

-U.S. History Cookbook by Joan D’Amico and Karen Eich Drummond.
-As we move throughout history, we cook as we go.
-I want my kids to experience history, and that includes the food.
+As we move throughout history, we cook as we go because I want my kids to experience history, and that includes the food.

 I have a couple of historical cookbooks, but what makes this one unique is the number of historical periods included.
 We definitely enjoyed our buckwheat griddle cakes from the Pioneer days, but we’re also looking forward to making Native American Cornmeal Blueberry Mush, Depression Cake, our own 50s style TV dinners and hosting a Victorian Tea for our friends.